NM4TT/Restful-CRUD-App/README.md

    - Super user logs into the app with secure authentication.
    - Super user creates a Regular user with unique credentials.
    - Super user logs out securely.
-   - Regular user logs into the app using their credentials.
+   - Regular user logs into the app using its credentials.
    - Regular user performs CRUD actions securely.
-   - If a delete action is required, the Super user must securely log into the app to execute it.
+   - If a delete action is required, the Super user must securely log in the app to execute it.

 3. **Alternate Flow(s):**
-   - If a Regular user already exists during Super user creation, the system will display a user-friendly error message guiding the Super user to resolve the duplication issue.
+   - If a Regular user already exists during  user creation, the system will display a user-friendly error message notifying the Super user about the duplication.
    - Editing a Regular user requires Super user authentication to ensure the security of user data and roles.

 4. **Security Considerations:**